tonytino/ruby_important_concepts/README.md

 The key differences are:

-- Unlike with inheritance, you can have a class utilize numerous modules.
+- Unlike with inheritance, you can have a class utilize numerous modules

-- You *cannot* create instances of modules.
+- You *cannot* create instances of modules

 ### Include (and Prepend)